SG-Group/rei-latest-outlet-scraper/README.md

 # rei-latest-outlet

 Script to constantly run and scrape the outlet section of REI for new items and price changes and persist the data to a locally ran database.
+Incase the website has bot prevention, products are loaded one page at a time at a random interval between 1 and 3 minutes.

 ## Installation